 Overall, the paper by Volz et al. is excellent work.
 How does it succeed?
 First, it uses models that are relatively simple and, second, it uses them in a suitably contextual way.
 This allows it to be confident that its models are empirically accurate, as the details above show.
 In the words of Volz et al.: “We focused on relatively simple, data-driven analyses using parsimonious models making parsimonious assumptions, rather than, for instance, attempting to model the long-term transmission dynamics of [the Alpha and original variants] more mechanistically” (2020, 18).
 In other words, they did not follow the example of the CovidSim model—wisely.
 If more ambitious scope means loss of empirical confirmation, then it is a mistake.

 To illustrate, consider the model used in the first line of analysis in the paper by Volz et al. This model concerns how the relative prevalence of two viruses with different reproduction numbers changes over time and it requires only two parameters to be estimated: the virus’s incubation period and R for the original variant.
 The model is disanalogous to the CovidSim model in several other respects.
 Most importantly, it has a history of empirical success.
-Examining such a history is the best way to learn in what conditions a model is likely to be successful again (Ylikoski 2019).
+Examining past successes is the best way to learn in what conditions a model is likely to be successful again (Ylikoski 2019).
 The model captures the dynamics of virus reproduction when there are no complicating social factors.
 Experience gives us confidence that there was no significant interference by social factors in this case.
 Social factors do enter the model indirectly, via the value of R but there were good independent estimates of R’s value and also good reason to think that that value was relatively constant across the relevant time period and geographical areas.
 The paper by Volz et al. also argues that the virus’s incubation period was independently well known.
 And straightforward sensitivity analysis showed that the results were not unduly hostage to remaining small uncertainties.

 For these reasons, confidence in this model is warranted here, unlike for the CovidSim model.
 Similar remarks apply to the other models used in Volz et al. And similar remarks apply also to many other excellent studies carried out during the pandemic.
 What matters each time is that a model is developed and used in accordance with Contextual rather than Master-Model principles: the choice of model must be carefully justified each time and empirical confirmation is crucial for that.